 King Edward’s School Witley gather at St Bride’s each year on Bridewell Day for a service of dedication and thanksgiving for the foundation of the Bridewell Royal Hospital.

-The Lord Bishop of Guildford, the Right Revd Andrew Watson, is this year’s preacher, and in attendance will be the Lord Mayor of the City of London, Vincent Keaveny.
+The Rt Hon & Rt Revd Dame Sarah Mullally, Bishop of London is this year’s preacher, and in attendance will be the Lord Mayor of the City of London, Nicholas Lyons.

 The school choir will be singing the following anthems:

-The Head Girl of King Edward’s School, Kokoro Windsor (an ex-officio member of the Guild of St Bride), will be giving a reading and the Head of the School, Mrs Joanna Wright, will say the Thanksgiving.
+The Head Girl of King Edward’s School, Annella Ryder (an ex-officio member of the Guild of St Bride), will be giving a reading and the Head of the School, Mrs Joanna Wright, will say the Thanksgiving.

 The Bridewell Royal Hospital was founded by King Edward VI in 1553 when he gave the Bridewell Palace to the school’s founder, Nicholas Ridley, then Bishop of London, as a place to house, care and educate the under-priviledged and destitute.